Support Center » Historical Data » Average Year Summary Files

 Access via the SolarAnywhere Website

-Average year summary files are available as one of the typical year options in the settings menu from the Typical Year, Typical Year+, or Sites tabs.
+Average year summary files are available to download as a Data File Type from the SolarAnywhere data portal.
 These files are output in a custom file format designed to provide summarized insights into solar resource availability at a PV site location.

 To download an average year summary file: